From BR Bullpen

 In the 1988 Baseball World Cup, he hit .479/.528/.667 with 14 runs, 10 RBI and four stolen bases in 13 games.
 He tied for 5th in steals, tied Robin Ventura for the most hits (23) and was second to Lourdes Gourriel in batting average.
 He went 0 for 3 with a walk and a run in the close Gold Medal game win over Team USA.
 He made the Cup All-Star team at second base.

 Pacheco hit .333 in the 1989 Intercontinental Cup.
 In the 1990 Central American and Caribbean Games, Antonio batted .485 and led in hits (16).
+He helped Cuba win the 1990 Goodwill Games.
 In the 1990 Baseball World Cup, the veteran hit .378/.391/.667 with 4 homers, 15 runs and 17 RBI in 10 games.
 He tied Víctor Mesa for 4th in RBI (15) and tied Gourriel for third in home runs behind Orestes Kindelan and Linares.
 Julio Medina beat him out for the tournament All-Star team slot at second base.

 Pacheco continued to shine in the 1991 Pan American Games, hitting .545.
 He led the competition in average, hits (18) and RBI (15) and tied German Mesa, Víctor Mesa and Linares for the most runs (13) en route to claiming the MVP award for the Games.